Amirrhn2001/like/README.md

 * Hexagonal

 ## How to filter
-To use filter use this json array of object in query string:
-[{"field":"field name", "value":"value","operator":"mongoDB operator"}]
+To use filter use this json array of object in query string:\n [{"field":"field name", "value":"value","operator":"mongoDB operator"}]\n also pagination is required in query string:\n {"skip":0,"limit":1}

 ### Operator you allow to use
 * $eq